medical-software-quality/project-quality-plan/quality_plan.md

 * All software developers are trained in the software development SOP.

-* Changes to the software development SOP[^3] are communicated to the software developers.
+* Changes to the software development SOP[^3] are communicated to the software developers as part of the change.

 ## Validation